Leaderboard

 2 points

-I find it disturbing the max an officer would have acted in such a manner.
+13. I find it disturbing the max an officer would have acted in such a manner.
 Does that make every police officer a scum bag?
-Of course it doesn't, grow up.2 points
+Of course it doesn't, grow up.

-I'm bringing this back to the top.
+14. I'm bringing this back to the top.
 We watched like 3 hours of HGTV tonight and I thought for sure I was going to watch a angle grinder send some hipster to the ER.
 I was actually cheering for the angle grinder, and if not that, the hammer he clearly didn't know how to use.
-He was hitting shit with it sideways.2 points
+He was hitting shit with it sideways.

 1 point

-Worked 22 hours of OT the last Two days.
-I'm going to go to my favorite BBQ joint and enjoy some ribs cooked by others.1 point
+16. Worked 22 hours of OT the last Two days.
+I'm going to go to my favorite BBQ joint and enjoy some ribs cooked by others.

 1 point